Honey, I Shrunk the Kids’ Speaking Anxiety

 How speaking coaching can help shy kids find their voices.

 At first glance, public speaking coaching for shy children may seem like a bridge too far.
-The problem isn’t that little Johnny isn’t ready to wow the crowds at TedxKids.
-It’s that he hardly speaks up at all—be it in class, socially, or both.
-Or perhaps he struggles to articulate the most basic thoughts.
+The problem isn’t that little Johnny doesn’t have what it takes to wow the crowds at TedxKids.
+It’s that he doesn’t speak up much at all—be it in class, socially, and/or around adults.
+Or perhaps he struggles to clearly articulate the most basic thoughts.
 Isn’t helping him out of his shell more a job for a counselor or a therapist?

 Actual footage of little Johnny.

 In severe cases, probably yes.
-But I’ve found success using speaking coaching techniques to help kids learn to articulate, to express their thoughts and overcome nerves.
+But I’ve found success using speaking coaching techniques to help kids express their thoughts better and gain confidence as communicators.
+At any given time, about 20% of my students are ages 8 - 18—and they’re usually my favorite to work with.
+They experience many of the same speaking troubles as adults, and the remedies are surprisingly similar.
 Here’s a brief guide to my process and how it gets results.

 Provide a kind, encouraging space for practice and feedback